Kirkholm, Warden Place, Forres IV36 1NR

 - Private garden and garage

 With high ceilings throughout, cornicing, fireplaces and huge windows Kirkholm oozes character.
 Every room in this house is substantial and the window heights are incredible.
-Situated literally in the middle of town, a stone’s throw from the High Street, yet incredibly quiet, with private gardens, a garage and off-street parking.
+Situated literally in the middle of town, a stone’s throw from the High Street, yet incredibly quiet, with private gardens and a garage.
 Kirkholm would make an amazing family home or central, elegant offices.

 The front entrance is imposing with a large wooden front door with a glass panel on either side into the vestibule.
 The initials “JR” are engraved above the door.